Central Golden Bicycle & Pedestrian Safety Projects

 Hello, we would love to see more bike access into golden to limit cars and traffic.
 We Live on the north side of North Table Mountain and there is no way to get into Golden on a bike unless you ride on Highway 93.
 Would it be possible to extend the bike path from the North Table Mountain up 93 to the corner of 93 and 58th Ave.?
 This would be wonderful!
 So many families in this area would be able to bike to school at Mitchell and access Golden.
 It seems like it is too late to propose anything like this, but how would something like this move forward?

-Scf asked about 2 months ago
+Scf asked 3 months ago

 This project is actually already in development and is managed by Jefferson County Open Space.
 Jefferson County Open Space is finalizing the design for this new trail and plans to start construction in 2025.
 They are still finalizing the project page, but they will have a website with more information on this project very soon!